 Communication incident - Any transfer of measurable pressure or fluid flow from a well undergoing hydraulic fracturing to an offset well.
-A subset of communication incidents are reportable and defined in this document.

 Deep conventional well - Any conventional well bore that is completed with a true vertical depth of greater than 5,000 feet.
 The significance of this definition is related to the monitoring requirements established in Table 2 of §78.73(c).